 Frequent UPS truck accident scenarios include:

-- Intersection and Left Turn Crashes
+- Intersection and left turn incidents

 Who Can Be Held Liable After a UPS Truck Crash